Guidelines for our community during times of pandemic

 It is important to recognise that people who are not adhering to the measures will generally just need reminding of what the expectations are and we are encouraging everyone to do this in the first instance.

-If you have an urgent or immediate concern for your safety or that of others, you should contact the emergency services by calling 999, or University Security on 0131 650 2257 (or 2222 from an internal telephone).
+If you need help out of hours please contact Security, or if you have any urgent or immediate concern for your safety or that of others, you should contact the emergency services by calling 999.